Skip to content

 Sale price€0,00

 This natsume by Ikkō Kiyose, a highly regarded lacquer master from Kanazawa, is an exceptional piece.
-A light wooden container entirely covered in deep black Japanese urushi lacquer features a lavish gold-powdered decoration depicting cranes in flight over the Wakaura shore.
-The delicacy of the design and the mastery of the powdering give this work a superb brilliance and rare elegance.
+On a lightweight wooden container entirely covered in deep black Japanese urushi lacquer, a lavish decoration of cranes in flight over the Wakaura shoreline is displayed, rendered in gold powder.
+The delicacy of the design and the masterful application of the powder give this work a superb brilliance and rare elegance.

 Decor and techniques

-The decoration, created according to the tradition of Japanese maki-e using gold powder, combines hiramaki-e (flat gold lacquer) for the lines of the landscape and taka maki-e (embossed gold lacquer) for the modeling of the cranes.
-The background combines several effects of nashiji (sprinkled gold) and hirame (gold flakes), creating subtle transitions between shadow and light.
-The interior, lid and cup, are also treated in nashiji, using several techniques.
-The motif of the cranes, a symbol of longevity and good omen, flies over the shore of Wakaura ( Wakayama Prefecture), a poetic place celebrated in classical Japanese literature.
-The ensemble is distinguished by the mastery of gesture, the richness of nuances and the exceptional quality of the decor.
+The decoration, executed according to the Japanese maki-e tradition with gold powder, combines hiramaki-e (flat gold lacquer) for the landscape lines and taka maki-e (relief gold lacquer) for the modeling of the cranes.
+The background combines several effects of nashiji (sprinkled gold) and hirame (gold glitter), creating subtle transitions between shadow and light.
+The interior, lid and cup, is also treated with nashiji, using several techniques.
+The motif of the cranes, a symbol of longevity and good fortune, flies over the shore of Wakaura ( Wakayama Prefecture), a poetic place celebrated in classical Japanese literature.
+The ensemble is distinguished by the mastery of technique, the richness of nuances, and the exceptional quality of the decoration.

 Form and use

-This hira-natsume, whose shape recalls the box for go stones, is traditionally used during the tea ceremony for koicha, thick tea.
-Its balanced proportions and the sobriety of its line reinforce the elegance of the decor and the overall harmony.
+This hira-natsume, whose shape is reminiscent of a go stone box, is traditionally used in the tea ceremony for koicha, a thick tea.
+Its balanced proportions and simple lines enhance the elegance of the setting and the overall harmony.

 The craftsman

-This natsume was created by the artisan Ikkō Kiyose, born in 1942 in Kanazawa, a master lacquerer renowned for his mastery of maki-e.
-Heir to a line of artisans, he succeeded his father in 1986 and was designated a traditional craftsman in 1995 (an official recognition guaranteeing expertise, authenticity, prestige, and value on the art market).
-His works are highly sought after on the art market and in the world of chanoyu (the tea ceremony).
+This natsume was crafted by the artist Ikkō Kiyose, born in 1942 in Kanazawa, a master lacquerer renowned for his mastery of maki-e.
+Heir to a long line of artisans, he succeeded his father in 1986 and was designated a traditional craftsman in 1995 (an official recognition guaranteeing expertise, authenticity, prestige, and value in the art market).
+His works are highly sought after in the art market and within the world of chanoyu (the tea ceremony).

 This unique piece dates from the Heisei era (1989–2019).
-It is presented in a nijū-bako (double casing): a black lacquered box closed with a sanadahimo (cord), then a paulownia wood box (kiribako) bearing the name of the work, the signature and the seal of the artisan, also closed with a sanadahimo as well as a protective cloth (tomonuno) bearing the seal of the artist, all guaranteeing its authenticity.
+It is presented in nijū-bako (double box): a black lacquered box closed by a sanadahimo (cord), then a paulownia wood box (kiribako) bearing the name of the work, the signature and the seal of the craftsman, also closed by a sanadahimo as well as a protective cloth (tomonuno) bearing the seal of the artist, all guaranteeing its authenticity.

 Place of manufacture